SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-content-types-for-sql-server-in-sharepoint.md

 2. In the **Number** box, enter a number.

-3. If you want to display a list of possible matches ¡n the external item picker control when there is more than one matching item, select **Use to create match list in external item picker**.
+3. If you want to display a list of possible matches ??n the external item picker control when there is more than one matching item, select **Use to create match list in external item picker**.

 4. Under **Properties**, next to **Default Value**, enter the initial value that you want to filter by, if the user does not enter a value.
 If you do not enter a value, the external list does not display any items.